The idea of stocking up for a baby before they arrive can be daunting; check out our tips for building a stress-free baby wardrobe.

-- Six to eight singlets and jumpsuits will be a good start as babies can go through a surprising number of outfits – sorry to be the bearer of bad news, but nappies can leak!
+- Six to eight singlets and jumpsuits will be a good start as babies can go through a surprising number of outfits – particularly with leaking nappies.

-- Velcro, press studs, snap-crotch jumpsuits, and wide openings will all help your bundle of joy be dressed, changed and undressed with a minimum of fuss and/or screaming (from either of you).
+- Velcro, press studs, snap-crotch jumpsuits, and wide openings will all help your bundle of joy be dressed, changed and undressed with minimal fuss.

 Wool and cotton breathe and have very good insulating properties while allowing perspiration to evaporate.
 Natural and synthetic mixes are also OK for most babies.
 Some babies' skins can redden after contact with synthetic fabrics.

 Also known as jumpsuits or onesies, these little suits are not only very cute but keep the baby warm, stop nappy and singlet from drifting apart, and give you easy access to the nappy.
 Look for jumpsuits with press-studs (also known as snap fasteners) all the way up the front (and down both legs if there are legs).
 These are easier than buttons or zips and you don't have to pull the outfit over your baby's head.